-Providing pocket watches to everyone, from the Belgian Navy all the way up to the Belgian Royal Court – seven generations and seven unique visions have seen this family-owned company grow, over nearly two centuries.
+Providing pocket watches to everyone, from the Belgian Navy all the way up to the Belgian Royal Court – six generations and six unique visions have seen this family-owned company grow, over nearly two centuries.
 Since 1848, Maison De Greef has evolved with the times, while continuing to grant its customers' wishes.

 The history of Maison De Greef started in 1848 at 24 rue au Beurre; A street historically dedicated to clockmakers in the centre of Brussels, just steps away from the Grand Place.
 Prosper De Greef most likely never imagined that his business would still occupy the same address almost two centuries later.
 Even though its spirit has remained intact, the company has still undergone several renovations throughout its life.

 In 1953, this task fell to the bold modernist architect, Jacques Dupuis, who took charge of the first transformations of the store.
 In 2017, as it approaches its 170-year anniversary, Maison De Greef has once again recreated itself and expanded its premises to 28, rue au Beurre, in a space exclusively dedicated to the prestigious watchmakers, Patek Philippe.

 Since 1999, Maison De Greef has held the much-coveted title of Supplier to the Court of Belgium.
 However, even though princes, princesses, the world's highest-ranking dignitaries, government ministers, actors and singers have all passed through our doors, we offer the same attention to all our customers.
 Our welcoming, friendly and natural style, poles apart from the traditional codes of luxury fashion, is our trademark.
 With us, you will be welcomed without fuss, in a familial, relaxed environment.